All-Open/el8-lab/docs/setup/registration.md

 All Open Labs require `yum` software repositories content very often.

-Red Hat (r) Enterprise Linux (r) `yum` repositories are not publicly accessible.
+`Red Hat Enterprise Linux` `yum` repositories are not publicly accessible.
 Therefore, you have to register to make then available.

 ## Registration process